-“It’s definitely leaving a legacy, a history legacy, of the men and women that went out and fought for Canada and they’re being recognized, celebrated and commemorated,” said D’Auzac.
+“It’s definitely leaving a legacy, a history legacy, of the men and women that went out and fought for Canada, and they’re being recognized, celebrated and commemorated,” said D’Auzac.

 Also part of the Memory Project is an online archive of a collection of stories from Second World War and Korean War veterans.
 The archive contains 1,500 stories from the Second World War and 516 stories from the Korean War, one for each soldier who gave their life in Korea.
-Not only can visitors to the website hear the veterans’ stories in their own words, but also see a collection of their memorabilia.
+Not only can visitors to the website hear the veterans’ stories in their own words, but they also see a collection of their memorabilia.
 Stories can be found both in English and French.

 One of these archived stories is the heroic war efforts of Madge Trull.

-To book a Memory Project speaker or sign up to become a speaker visit the Memory Project website.
+To book a Memory Project speaker or sign up to become a speaker, visit the Memory Project website.